Dmitriy-Frostoff/boilerplate-webpack-react-ts/README.md

 `layout` folder includes classes that forming `flex` or `grid` layout.

+**Caution!** Do not use `css-variables` in the `@mixins` with `@media`!
+It won't work!
+Use `SCSS/Sass` variables or `Absolute length units` like `px`. `@media` requires definitely set values, but `css-variables` are computed at the moment of applying to the HTML element.

+> Note: Variables do not work inside media queries and container queries.
+You can use the var() function in any part of a value in any property on an element.
+You cannot use var() for property names, selectors, or anything aside from property values, which means you can't use it in a media query or container query.
+[Using CSS custom properties (variables) / MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

 `index.scss` entire project styles bundle (details below).

 Also it's possible to use `css-modules` via the `css-loader` (check the [css-loader](https://github.com/webpack-contrib/css-loader?tab=readme-ov-file#modules) for details).
 Read more about the `css-modules` usage at [css-modules](https://github.com/css-modules/css-modules?tab=readme-ov-file) and then just turn the `.(css|sass|scss)` extension of the file with styles into `.module.(css|scss|sass)`.